GabrielVGobbi/laravel_inertia/README.md

 ## About Larave Init

-pre-configured application with users, roles and permissions
+pre-configured application with users, roles and permissions and inertia config vue js

 ### Composer